SofijaErkin/basic-tool-mac/linux/conclusions_tools_software_engineer.md

 [Quick steps: Create and use an SSH public-private key pair for Linux VMs in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys)

 [This article shows how to connect to your VM via SSH in Linux](https://creodias.eu/faq-all/-/asset_publisher/SIs09LQL6Gct/content/how-to-connect-to-your-virtual-machine-via-ssh-in-linux-)

+[Run a web server in a Linux VM with Vagrant [Learning Project]](https://www.tutorialworks.com/linux-vm-vagrant/)

 [(Mac+VirtualBox+Linux+NAT+SSH+Local)Macbook using SSH connect with VirtualBox Ubuntu(Chinese Blog)](https://www.pianshen.com/article/1205385656/)